simonchan66/capstone_connexion_cafe/README.md

 - Edit page - in progress, so we can easily add products to the database
 - Done - Add product functions tested successfully
 - Will do -> map all products in edit page and then add a delete button to delete the products +/- modify the products

+**week 3**

+- Map all products in edit page
+- delete button and edit button function
+- Solved the bug for auto update of products in edit page
+- Started doing the order logic for the main order page
+- Will do -> finish all add and deduct function
+- Will do -> check out function
 ---

 ### Information of Next.js